growdigital/indiego/content/blog/list-of-things-you-will-need.md

 ## Some graphical things to get you moving

 1. A logo for the home page!
-All graphics are stored as individual components in [`themes/indiegomin/src/modules/components/graphics`](https://github.com/growdigital/indiego/tree/master/themes/indiegomin/src/modules/components/graphics)
+All graphics are stored as individual components in the theme folder [`./src/modules/components/graphics`](https://github.com/growdigital/indiego/tree/master/themes/indiegomin/src/modules/components/graphics)
 2. A favicon.
 To get properly setup with favicons, look at using the awesome [Favicon Generator](https://realfavicongenerator.net/)